58bits/dotfiles/README.markdown

     git submodule update
     ./install.sh

-    (Note: to pull future upstream changes for all submodules call...) git submodule update --remote
+(Note: to pull future upstream changes for all submodules call `git submodule update --remote`)

 Then edit your .bashrc file to include the following..